 Although far less endangered than tigers, leopards are extremely elusive.
 You could literally pass within a stone’s throw of one dozing in the shadow of an acacia tree and not know it was there – which is why top-notch guides are essential for a successful leopard-spotting trip.

 You stand a reasonable chance of sighting one of these beautiful cats at many parks in India and Sri Lanka.
 But the only place you’re virtually guaranteed a glimpse of one is an area of giant granite boulder hills and sand flats in southern Rajasthan called Jawai.
 Here, around the shores of a lake speckled with flamingos and saras cranes, the local Rabari herders actually protect the leopards living in the rocks around their millet fields – the consequence of an old hunting ban imposed by the local Maharaja.
-If any of their livestock are confirmed as having been killed by a leopard, the villagers are compensated by the government.
-The result is a profusion of these sleek, gorgeous animals, and the opportunity to see them in a landscape of sublime beauty.
+If any of their livestock are confirmed as having been killed by a leopard, the government compensates the villagers.
+The result is a profusion of these sleek, gorgeous animals and the opportunity to see them in a landscape of sublime beauty.

 The Jawai Leopard Camp offers one of our favourite wildlife viewing experiences in India.
-The romantic, retro-style luxury tents are dreamy, the pool is heavenly, the gourmet food a delight and, best of all, the resident naturalists are the absolute pick of the crop.
-You’re driven around the sandy trails in state-of-the-art 4WD vehicles to kopjes where the guides know the leopards congregate or have their dens.
-In some instances you can get astonishingly close to the animals.
+The romantic, retro-style luxury tents are dreamy, the pool is heavenly, the gourmet food a delight, and the resident naturalists are the absolute pick of the crop.
+You’re driven around the sandy trails in state-of-the-art 4WD vehicles to kopjes, where the guides know the leopards congregate or have their dens.
+In some instances, you can get astonishingly close to the animals.

-No matter how familiar you are with the appearance of an elephant, actually coming face-to-face with one in wild is an experience you’ll never forget.
-Herds of Asian elephant still roam the denser forests of India, Sri Lanka, Myanmar (Burma), Thailand and other Southeast Asian countries.
-But only at a few special reserves can you be assured of catching a real wild herd, and the best of these are in Sri Lanka as long as you avoid the so-called elephant orphanages.
+No matter how familiar you are with an elephant's appearance, coming face-to-face with one in the wild is an experience you’ll never forget.
+Herds of Asian elephants still roam the denser forests of India, Sri Lanka, Myanmar (Burma), Thailand and other Southeast Asian countries.
+But only at a few special reserves can you be assured of catching a real wild herd; the best are in Sri Lanka as long as you avoid the so-called elephant orphanages.

-The Chinese government, however, has made a phenomenal effort to revive panda numbers, focussing its world-famous breeding programme in a research centre outside Chengdu, the capital of Sichuan Province.
+The Chinese government, however, has made a phenomenal effort to revive panda numbers, focusing its world-famous breeding programme in a research centre outside Chengdu, the capital of Sichuan Province.

 Animal lovers should be reassured: this is nothing like a zoo.
-The 80-odd resident pandas roam around 24-hectares (600 acres) of beautiful wooded parkland resembling their native bamboo forest – only fitted with climbing apparatus and feeding stations.
-The highlight is the nursery, where visitors can watch the fluffy baby bears being cared for by their mothers or asleep in communal cots.
+The 80-odd resident pandas roam around 24 hectares (600 acres) of beautiful wooded parkland resembling their native bamboo forest – only fitted with climbing apparatus and feeding stations.
+The highlight is the nursery, where visitors can watch the fluffy baby bears cared for by their mothers or asleep in communal cots.

-The world’s largest lizard, the legendary Komodo dragon, survives on 5 islands in eastern Indonesia – the most accessible of them is Komodo itself and nearby Rinca.
-Both are starkly beautiful, with parched, undulating hills of bleached grass and spindly lontar palms falling to turquoise bays and pale, pink-sand beaches.
+The world’s largest lizard, the legendary Komodo dragon, survives on five islands in eastern Indonesia – the most accessible are Komodo itself and nearby Rinca.
+Both are starkly beautiful, with parched, undulating hills of bleached grass, spindly lontar palms falling to turquoise bays, and pale, pink-sand beaches.
 Against this serene backdrop, the leathery reptiles, which weigh up to 100kg and grow to 3 metres in length, stalk their prey, which they kill by inflicting wounds that become infected by bacteria contained in their saliva.